ivm25/likelihood_of_an_event_using_py_shiny/README.md

 Logistic regression is used to model the probability of a binary outcome based on one or more predictor variables.
 In this project, we use logistic regression to classify the presence of heart disease.

-### XGBoost

-XGBoost is an optimized gradient boosting library designed to be highly efficient and flexible.
-We use XGBoost to improve the classification performance.

 ### Bayesian Modeling